 The next couple of images were for Gaaysiigang – An Oceans Forum for Haida Gwaii, which was held in January in (no surprise here) Haida Gwaii, aka the Queen Charlotte Islands.
 This was a source of great excitement for me, because I've long wanted to visit Haida Gwaii, which I envisioned (correctly, as it turns out) as a rather magical place.
 So when my pal John Talbot told me he'd lined me up for this gig, which he was moderating, I was over the moon!

+I learned a lot about the state of our oceans at this forum, almost all of it truly depressing.
 I was subsequently contracted to map several other oceans forums, and what I've learned since is even more depressing.
 From what I can understand, we're rapidly killing most of the life in the world's oceans, with predictably catastrophic results.
 But I don't know enough to comment intelligently, and anyway that's not what this blog is about.

 What was different and fun about this job was that I trained a couple of volunteers to help with the mapping, and we often worked on the same charts together!
 It was wonderful to see the newbies jump into the fray with such enthusiasm – and fascinating to see what came out, and how our styles meshed on the page.
 Here are 3 charts from the Haida Gwaii forum – see if you can figure out where my work stops and the others' stuff start!